SCW-Aberystwyth/IBERS-HPC-tutorial/_episodes/05-modules-and-installing-software.md

 The `module` command controls this.
 You can get a list of available software with the `module avail` command.
 This should return a long list of available software.

-One common piece of software that isn't installed on the Supercomputing Wales hubs (without a module) is Python version 3.
-If we attempt to run `python3` from the command line it will respond with an error:
+One common piece of software that isn't installed on the Supercomputing Wales hubs (without a module) is R. If we attempt to run `R` from the command line it will respond with an error:

 ~~~
-[s.jane.doe@sl1 ~]$ python3
+[s.jane.doe@sl1 ~]$ R
 ~~~
 {: .bash}

 ~~~
--bash: python3: command not found
+-bash: R: command not found
 ~~~
 {: .output}

-**Note that the login nodes and the compute nodes have identical configurations in terms of what software is available, so you can discover if your program will run from the login nodes**
+The login nodes and the compute nodes have identical configurations in terms of what software is available, so you can discover if your program will run from the login nodes.
+(The only exception to this is if your software requires GPUs; since these are not available on the login nodes, you cannot test GPU software there.)

-From the output of the `module avail` command there should have been an entry `anaconda/2019.03` in the `/app/local/modules/langauges` section near the bottom.
-Anaconda is a distribution including a variety of Python packages, and tools for managing them.
-Let's go ahead and load it.
+From the output of the `module avail` command there should have been an entry `R/3.6.2` in the `/apps/modules/langauges` section near the top.

 ~~~
-[s.jane.doe@sl1 ~]$ module load anaconda/2019.03
+[s.jane.doe@sl1 ~]$ module load R/3.6.2
-[s.jane.doe@sl1 ~]$ source activate
-[s.jane.doe@sl1 ~]$ python3
+[s.jane.doe@sl1 ~]$ R
-Python 3.7.0 (default, Jul 13 2018, 10:08:05)
-[GCC Intel(R) C++ gcc 4.8.5 mode] on linux
+WARNING: ignoring environment value of R_HOME

+R version 3.6.2 (2019-12-12) -- "Dark and Stormy Night"
+Copyright (C) 2019 The R Foundation for Statistical Computing
+Platform: x86_64-pc-linux-gnu (64-bit)

+R is free software and comes with ABSOLUTELY NO WARRANTY.
+You are welcome to redistribute it under certain conditions.
+Type 'license()' or 'licence()' for distribution details.

+  Natural language support but running in an English locale

+R is a collaborative project with many contributors.
-Type "help", "copyright", "credits" or "license" for more information.
+Type 'contributors()' for more information and
->>> exit()
+'citation()' on how to cite R or R packages in publications.

+Type 'demo()' for some demos, 'help()' for on-line help, or
+'help.start()' for an HTML browser interface to help.
+Type 'q()' to quit R.

+> q()
+Save workspace image? [y/n/c]: n
 [s.jane.doe@sl1 ~]$
 ~~~
 {: .bash}